aangelone2/byp-cpp/docs/main.md

-`byp-cpp` (Basic Yaml Parser for C++) is a parser for a simplified dialect of the YAML markup language.
+`byp-cpp` (Basic Yaml Parser for C++) is a parser for a simplified [dialect](@ref BasicYAML) of the YAML markup language.

-The library is designed to be easy to install, to manage and to use, while providing a reasonably wide and robust range of capabilities for users requiring basic YAML functionalities (parsing of single values, vectors and tables).
+The library is designed to be lightweight and easy to install, manage and use, while providing a reasonably wide and robust range of capabilities for users requiring basic YAML functionalities (parsing of single values, vectors, and tables).
+High performance is not one of the main goals of the library, unless achievable without compromising simplicity of design and maintainability.

 We recommend the very complete and thorough [yaml-cpp](https://github.com/jbeder/yaml-cpp) open source